dalihub/dali-pbr-models-template/README.md

 Step 4) Build

-    To build on Desktop just build like dali-demo
+    To build on Desktop just build like dali-scene-launcher

         $ source setenv